Gerald Bard Tjoflat: Potential Supreme Court nomination

-Following the failure of the Robert Bork nomination in 1987, Tjoflat was placed on the short list of possible nominees for the Supreme Court seat formerly occupied by Lewis F. Powell Jr..
-Former Governor Claude R. Kirk Jr. pushed for Tjoflat to be nominated after Douglas H. Ginsburg withdrew, but although Florida Senators Lawton Chiles and Bob Graham both said Tjoflat was much more acceptable than Bork, it was always extremely uncertain whether Northeastern Democrats would have found him acceptable, and consequently the seat went to Anthony Kennedy.
+Following the failure of the Robert Bork nomination in 1987, Tjoflat was placed on the short list of possible nominees for the Supreme Court seat formerly occupied by Lewis F. Powell Jr. Florida Governor Claude R. Kirk Jr. pushed for Tjoflat to be nominated after Douglas H. Ginsburg withdrew.
+Though Florida Senators Lawton Chiles and Bob Graham both considered Tjoflat more viable than Bork, it was uncertain whether Northeastern Democrats would have found him acceptable.
+The seat consequently went to Anthony Kennedy.